UtrechtUniversity/MATLAB-on-HPC/README.md

 # Part 2: Running MATLAB on a virtual machine.

-When you just finished the Part 1 of this manual you are ready to run MATLAB, and can continue with Part 2: step 2.
+When you just finished the Part 1 of this manual, your virtual machine is already running and you are ready to run MATLAB.
+You can continue with Part 2: step 2.
+Each next time you want to start MATLAB on the virtual machine, you need to start up the virtual machine first.

 ## Step 1: start your virtual machine
-Each next time you want to start MATLAB on the virtual machine, you need to start up the virtual machine first.
-You do this by starting a windows command line session.
+Start a windows command line session.

 Using command line, navigate to the directory where Docker is installed.